 Candidates not selected will be informed of that fact by the contracting authority by means of a standard letter, the format of which is given in Annex Dr7.
 Candidates who are selected will receive a letter of invitation to tender and the tender dossier (see template in Annex Dr8a).
-At the same time, the final shortlist must be published on the EuropeAid website.
+At the same time, the final shortlist must be published on the website of DG International Cooperation and Development.

-The contracting authority is responsible for preparing the shortlist notice using the template in Annex Dr6 and for submitting it in electronic form to the European Commission for publication on the EuropeAid website at the time of tender launch.
+The contracting authority is responsible for preparing the shortlist notice using the template in Annex Dr6 and for submitting it in electronic form to the European Commission for publication on the website of DG International Cooperation and Development at the time of tender launch.